 UPDATE - Search for missing boat, Lake Hauroko

-Police will tomorrow morning resume the search to locate one person following a boat that went missing with two people aboard on Lake Hauroko, Southland on Friday 31 May.
+Police have concluded a two day search that resumed on 17 June to locate one person following a boat that went missing with two people aboard on Lake Hauroko, Southland on Friday 31 May.

-Six members from the Police National Dive Squad and four members from the Invercargill Search and Rescue team will take part in the search operation.
+The items were found within close proximity to where the body of a woman was found at the southern end of the lake on 1 June.

-The search is expected to start in the morning depending on weather conditions.
+Six members from the Police National Dive Squad and four members from the Invercargill Search and Rescue team took part in the search operation.

-The team will cover the southern end of the lake for the search.
+During the two day search divers covered a large area of the lake, however due to the depth of the lake the team could not explore further.

 The people on board the boat are understood to have been a man and a woman in their 60s, from Christchurch.